 The secret to a successful paddling event is not necessarily on the water.
 Logistical support volunteers help with baggage shuttles, campsite set-up, caterer and amenity crews, and other logistical aspects.
 These volunteers get a behind-the-scenes look at how Paddle Oregon is organized and carried out.

 Required skills include; a sense of humor, ability to drive a vehicle with a boat trailer attached, strength to load and unload luggage, and willingness to assist participants.
 Land lubber volunteers receive free meals, camping accommodations, evening entertainment, excellent company and heaps of praise!

-If you believe you have the paddling and leadership skills, experience, and patience required to be a volunteer POD LEADER, please e-mail Kate and list or explain what qualifies you for this role.
+If you believe you have the paddling and leadership skills, experience, and patience required to be a volunteer POD LEADER, please e-mail Amanda and list or explain what qualifies you for this role.

-Pod Leaders and Support Paddlers will be notified of their designated role no later than July 1st 2020.
+Pod Leaders and Support Paddlers will be notified of their designated role no later than July 1st 2022.
 Decisions are made based on demonstrated skills and the number of Paddle Oregon participants that have registered (which determines how many pods we will need).
-Once you have been assigned a volunteer role, you will then be directed as to how to formally register on-line.
+Once you have been assigned a volunteer role, you will then be directed as to how to formally register online.

 For all other volunteer positions, contact Amanda or at 503-223-6418.